 Comments Recommend organizations consider pilot testing this indicator in one program or unit for 2018/19 QIP.
-Timely distribution of discharge summaries is predicated on the following core elements: • Physicians (or delegate) dictate discharge summary as close to patient's discharge time (preferably before) as possible • Transcription to occur within 24 hours of dictation • Activate 'auto-authentication' to ensure one-step distribution of the discharge summary upon signature (note: will be e-HR specific and may require Medical Advisory (or similar) approval) • Improvement efforts may focus on (1) getting discharge summaries
+Timely distribution of discharge summaries is predicated on the following core elements: Physicians (or delegate) dictate discharge summary as close to patient's discharge time (preferably before) as possible Transcription to occur within 24 hours of dictation Activate 'auto-authentication' to ensure one-step distribution of the discharge summary upon signature (note: will be e-HR specific and may require Medical Advisory (or similar) approval) Improvement efforts may focus on (1) getting discharge summaries prepared and signed in a timely manner, and (2) signed discharge summaries distributed in a timely manner.

 Indicator Name Percentage of patients identified as meeting Health Link criteria who are offered access to Health Links approach Mandatory, priority or additional indicator?
-Additional for 2018/19 QIP Dimension Effective Direction of Improvement Increase (higher) Туре Process Description Identify patients with multiple conditions and complex needs (Health Link criteria) who are offered access to Health Links approach The complex patient target population should: Overlap substantially with high cost users, recognizing that not all high cost users are high needs patients (and vice versa); Include patients with high needs and/or complex conditions; and, Include patients with four or more chronic/high cost conditions, including a focus on individuals living with mental health and addictions, palliative patients, and the frail elderly.
-However, recognizing nuances exist across communities, LHINs and Health Links are encouraged to adapt the patient identification criteria to their local context and population needs.
-Unit of Measurement Percentage Calculation Methods Numerator / denominator x 100% Numerator Total number of patients who were offered access to the Health Link approach Denominator Total number of patients identified through clinical level assessments and/or data-driven case-finding methods sourced as meeting Health Links criteria Exclusions:
+Additional for 2018/19 QIP Dimension Effective Direction of Improvement Increase (higher) Type Process Description Identify patients with multiple conditions and complex needs (Health Link criteria) who are offered access to Health Links approach The complex patient target population should: Overlap substantially with high cost users, recognizing that not all high cost users are high needs patients (and vice versa); Include patients with high needs and/or complex conditions; and, Include patients with four or more chronic/high cost conditions, including a focus on individuals living with mental health and addictions, palliative patients, and the frail elderly.
+However, recognizing nuances exist across communities, LHINs and Health Links are encouraged to adapt the patient identification criteria to Lie G. Manager their local context and population needs.
+Unit of Measurement Calculation Methods Percentage Numerator / denominator x 100% Calculation Methods INUMERATOR / GENOMINATOR X 100 /0 Numerator Total number of patients who were offered access to the Health Link approach Denominator Total number of patients identified through clinical level assessments and/or data-driven case-finding methods sourced as meeting Health Links criteria Exclusions: